What's Wrong with America and How to Fix it:

 HMOs and private health insurance:

 If private companies can't stand competition (or claim they can't so that higher-ups in those companies don't have to settle for less money), then they should lose to a company that can offer services to those who need it at a price they can afford.
 Isn't business competition supposed to be a good thing so that companies can't have un-fair monopolies, even in a specific region in the USA?
 Besides, who can afford expensive co-payments and high insurance premiums when you're not working because you're sick?
 But, that might be one of the things those private healthcare companies are counting on . . .
 As for some politicians stating that in a decade, 50 percent of people could lose their insurance for a year, or a month . . .
-It really doesn't matter which one it is, and if the months are consecutive, because if you lose your insurance, then get it again, they'll probably not want to cover any pre-existing conditions for several months, if not almost a year after your insurance goes into effect.
+It really doesn't matter which one it is, and if the months are consecutive, because if you lose your insurance, then get it again, they'll probably not want to cover any pre-existing conditions for several months, if not almost a year (if they'll even do it then) after your insurance goes into effect.
 If you lost your insurance because you couldn't afford the premiums and the amount of money you had to pay on the medical bills as well as pay rent and utilities and keep yourself and your family fed, it's a bad thing, whether it's for a single month or a year.

 Why should the citizens of the United States of America be forced to buy health insurance?
 This sounds like yet another intrusion of the government into people's private lives.
 And, something the health insurance companies probably thought of and are pressuring the politicians to do, because they'll love it that people are forced by law to buy their products . . .
 If we're forced to do that, and there is no public plan, what keeps the private insurance companies honest?
 Without any serious competition, what will keep their rates down?
 Are we seriously supposed to believe that the same politicians who are forcing us to buy the health insurance from these companies will keep them honest?
 LOL